Nutrition Degrees 101 with Rebecca Washuta

 So there’s, there are different programs online, some of them are six weeks of in the more six months.
 And I think, you know, the benefit here is if you are a trainer if you’re a health coach, and you just want to dabble in nutrition, right?
 You just want to have a better understanding, you want to be able to generally give your clients some good nutrition information.
 I think that is helpful.

 And then there are different rotations you do around the hospital.
 One of them is in food service.
-And so for me, this is something that I knew I wasn’t interested in.
-So one, I knew I didn’t want to work in a hospital, I don’t have a strong stomach, I don’t do well with blood I had no I didn’t want to work with feeding tubes or any of that.
+This is something that I knew I wasn’t interested in.
+So one, I knew I didn’t want to work in a hospital, I don’t have a strong stomach.
+I don’t do well with blood I had no I didn’t want to work with feeding tubes or any of that.
 So that was the first thing that that sort of drove me towards CNS.
 But, um, you do part of your rotation in food services.

 And that’s another thing where I thought, you know, I don’t plan on spending time in a kitchen.
 And so while I did the academic requirements for foodborne illnesses, that’s really important.
 I just felt like spending weeks and weeks of my internship in the cafeteria of a hospital just isn’t going to benefit me professionally.
 And so I knew that that wasn’t for me.